GroovyRoom/Pet_Haven/README.md

 * User will be able to find local Vet through Google Map.

 > **George Andreas**
-> Worked on Mainactivity which enable user to organize and manage their reptiles by adding, editing and deleting Reptile object.

 * All major UI will be implemented.
 * User will be able to send friend request to other user.